 Graham Kribs (Oregon University) - Beyond the Standard Model

 Martin Lüscher (CERN) - Unconventional Ways to Probe the Strong Interactions

-Marina Marinkovic (Trinity College, Dublin) - Lattice QCD
+Marina Marinkovic (Trinity College, Dublin) - Introduction to Lattice QCD

-Guy Moore (TU Darmstadt) - Finite Temperature QFT
+Guy Moore (TU Darmstadt) - Finite-Temperature Field Theory

 Claudia Ratti (University of Houston) - QCD Phase Diagram

 Andrei Starinets (University of Oxford) - Holography, Finite-Temperature QFT and Hydrodynamics

 Mikhail Stephanov (University of Illinois at Chicago) - Phase Transitions and Heavy-ion Collisions